hazem-elsaayed/Guest-Book-App/README.md

 * **NewPost Page**: In which Navbar and NewPost components are rendered when the `App.state.router === 'newPost'`
 * **Signin Page**: In which Signin component is rendered when the `App.state.router === 'signin'`
 * **Register Page**: In which Register component is rendered when the `App.state.router === 'register'`

+## Security

+* No Duplicate Emails: The emails are unique so that a user can't register 2 accounts with the same email
+* Editing and Deleting: Only the creator user can edit or delete the post
+* Passwords: Passwords are hashed and stored scurely in the database and they are not sent to the server or the front end from any endpoint
+* Registering: Validating inputs for the register form so that the email format is correct, the password is matching the re-typed password, and user can't submit an empty field